LavelleVerkarth/push_swap/README.md

 ## Build

-- To compile and generate a static C library named libft.a mandatory part and bonus checker
+- To compile and generate an executable file named push_swap mandatory part and bonus checker
 > - make
 - To remove obj:
 > - make clean